argoproj/argo-workflows/docs/metrics.md

 ### Metric Spec

- In Argo you can define a metric on the `Workflow` level or on the `Step/Task` level.
+ In Argo you can define a metric on the `Workflow` level or on the `Template` level.
 Here is an example of a `Workflow` level Gauge metric that will report the Workflow duration time:

  ```yaml